Euclid Quick Data Release (Q1). A probabilistic classification of quenched galaxies: Discussion

 \section{Discussion}

 Understanding the formation mechanisms of galaxies dominated by old stellar populations, with little to no ongoing star formation, become a topic of considerable scientific interest in recent years \citep[e.g.,][]{Casado+15, Quai+18, Owers+19, Corcho-Caballero+21a, Corcho-Caballero+23a}.
 The detection of such systems at high redshift challenges widely accepted formation models, exposing potential limitations in our cosmological framework \citep[e.g.,][]{Girelli+19, Merlin+19, Lovell+23, De_Lucia+24, Lagos+25}.
-The classification of galaxies into categories such as passive, quiescent, quenched, or, following the nomenclature proposed in \citet{ Corcho-Caballero+21b, Corcho-Caballero+23a, Corcho-Caballero+23b}, retired, remains contentious.
+The classification of galaxies into categories such as passive, quiescent, quenched, or, following the nomenclature proposed in \citet{ Corcho-Caballero+21b, Corcho-Caballero+23a, Corcho-Caballero+23b}, retired (i.e. a heterogeneous population of galaxies influenced by secular, regulating, suppressing, and quenching processes), remains contentious.
 This reflects not only the complexity of the varied and intertwined processes that regulate (and potentially halt) star formation, but also the challenges of inferring such low levels of star formation from observational data.

 Quiescent galaxies are often identified by imposing sSFR thresholds over specific timescales \citep{Moustakas+13, Donnari+19, Tacchella+22}, as well as cuts using proxies of \avssfr such as broadband colours \citep[e.g.,][]{Peng+10, Schawinski+14, Weaver+23}.
 These thresholds are typically calibrated to isolate systems below the star-forming main sequence, with some incorporating redshift evolution \citep[e.g.,][]{Tacchella+22}.
 While this approach has provided valuable insights into galaxy evolution, such as trends in quiescent fractions and their dependence on stellar mass and environment \citep[e.g.,][]{Peng+10, Donnari+19, Weaver+23}, it often oversimplifies the transition to quiescence by focusing on single timescales and neglecting the diversity of star-formation histories.